ascwdev/Swift/README.md

 # Swift
-Swift is a Discord application written in JavaScript.
+Swift is a multi-purpose discord bot designed for niche servers.

 ## Foreword

-Built off of the back of a similar project I made in Python, Swift offers a similar feature set to that of the former.
+Swift was initially designed as a university project to help me understand JavaScript better.
+It has since become larger-scope than anticipated, and as such, its been practical to treat this as a professional project.
+This would mean documenting each step of the process, the use of version control, as well as a manual for users who wish to incorporate Swift into their Discord Servers.

-Still very much a work-in-progress at the moment.
+While there still is a long way to go until Swift is production ready, you can still observe progress on the project through this GitHub repository.

-Below is a list of commands for operating Swift.
+Additionally, below is a list of commands for operating Swift.

 ## Command List